Parallel Algorithms for Structured Sparse Support Vector Machines: Application in Music Genre Classification: Unified optimization framework and parallel algorithm

 to attain an approximate solution for the (\ref{convex-F-beta}).

-\\ \\ $\bullet$ When $P_{\lambda_1}(|\bm \beta|) = \text{SCAD or MCP}$, we need to introduce the local linear approximation (LLA) method proposed by \cite{Zou2008OneSE} due to the non-convexity of the SCAD and MCP regularization terms.
+\\ \\ $\bullet$ When $P_{\lambda_1}(|\bm \beta|) = \text{SCAD or MCP}$, corresponding to the non-convex variant of SS-SVM, we need to introduce the local linear approximation (LLA) method proposed by \cite{Zou2008OneSE}.
 As stated in \cite{Zou2008OneSE}, non-convex regularization terms can be approximated as

-It should be noted that when using the LLA algorithm to solve non-convex problems, a suitable initial value $\beta_j^{(0)}$ is of great significance.
-In this paper, we adopt the same approach as \cite{Gu2018ADMMFH}.
-That is, we use the solution of the $\ell_1$ regularization problem in (\ref{distributed-problem}) as the initial value.
-The specific operational details can be found in \cite{Wu2025ParallelAA} and \cite{Wu2025AUC}, and the convergence analysis of the corresponding algorithm can be found in \cite{Wu2025FeatureSP}.
-The results of $P_{\lambda}^{'} (|\beta_j|)$ for different non-convex regularization terms are summarized in the Table \ref{tab5}.
+where the relevant results of $P_{\lambda}^{'} (|\beta_j|)$ are summarized in the Table \ref{tab5}.
+In addition, it should be emphasized that the accuracy of the LLA algorithm is affected by the selection of the initial value $\beta_j^{(0)}$.
+In this paper, we adopt the method proposed in \cite{Gu2018ADMMFH}, that is, we use the solution of the $\ell_1$-SVM as the initial value $\beta_j^{(0)}$.

 Then, the problem (\ref{beta}) can be approximately formulated as